-Finding a job or internship can be stressful and time consuming.
+Finding a job or internship can be stressful and time-consuming.
 Career Services is here to ease that process.
-Click the image to the left and login into your BishopLink.
-If you haven't set up your BishopLink account visit our office in Hamilton-Williams Campus Center during our drop-in hours.
+Click the image to the left and login into your BishopLink to register or update your profile.

 Freshmen should be focusing on identifying their interests and building skills for the future.
 Click below to find resources on how to do that.

 Sophomores should be looking for summer opportunities to work and/or go abroad.
 Career Services can help you find the perfect summer internship here in Columbus, your hometown or across the globe.

 Matt Cohen '16